MetaMask/metamask-docs/snaps/features/transaction-insights.md

 Expose an [`onTransaction`](../reference/entry-points.md#ontransaction) entry point, which receives a raw unsigned transaction payload, the chain ID, and the optional transaction origin.
-Whenever there's a contract interaction, and a transaction is submitted using the MetaMask extension, MetaMask calls the `onTransaction` handler method.
+When a user submits a transaction using the MetaMask extension, MetaMask calls the `onTransaction` handler method.

 The following is an example implementation of `onTransaction`: